 No seriously, the best thing going for fiat currencies, especially the dollar is that everybody uses them.

 We don’t know any other way.
 It works for a few Western societies and their currencies are pretty stable against each other, but the only thing giving them value is armies, debt and faith.

 Backed By Nothing But Faith

-They used to be backed by gold, but then in 1971, President Nixon brought the US off the gold standard and with it the whole world came off.
-At least back then, you could redeem your paper notes for gold that was stored in vaults.
-But now you can’t.
-It’s just an IOU.
-Literally.
+They used to be backed by gold, but in 1971 President Nixon brought the US off the gold standard and with it the whole world.

 For every dollar printed into existence, it devalues every dollar in your bank account.
-That’s inflation, and many people don’t feel it because it’s usually around 2% a year, and they sometimes get an “inflation busting” pay rise.
-But the fact is: a $100 stored “safely” in your bank compounded over 10 years, would have the purchasing power of about $82.
+That’s inflation, and many people don’t feel it because it’s usually around 2% a year, or so they say.

 Note that I said ‘purchasing power’ there, and not ‘worth’.
 Of course it will still be worth $100, because that’s how much it is.
-But money is only valuable against what it can purchase, and in 10 years time, that $100 would only get you $82 worth of goods.
+But money is only valuable against what it can purchase, and in 10 years time, that $100 would get you much less.

 And that’s when inflation is ‘stable’ and printing is controlled.
 The Fed recently announced that they would print as much as necessary to get us out of this mess.
 But who’s going to pay for that?
 You and me.
 Not the rich – their wealth is offshore.

 Slowly but surely, however, people are losing faith in the system of banking and corporate bailouts.
 Just look into what’s happening in places like Argentina, which is perennially hyperinflating.
 People there lost faith in their government and money a long time ago, but never had another option until recently.